madanyc/workfront-learn.en/help/integrations/jira/jira.md

 ---
-title: "[!DNL Jira] Integration"
+title: '[!DNL Jira] Integration'
 description: Get a glimpse into how the [!DNL Jira]  integration can create visibility into what your team is doing.
 activity: use
 type: Tutorial
 team: Technical Marketing
+exl-id: aad18a8c-f782-4122-89d5-0d9935ed4ff4
 ---
 # [!DNL Jira]  integration